AbhiAgarwal/dynamo.js/README.md

 <p>A very rough version of what I think an ideal framework looks like to me.
 This will go through major changes as I start using it in my own projects, and to test out areas where the tools presented here will not work.</p>

+**Aim**

+<p>My aim is to create a framework that will allow me to create and implement projects faster, and with less boilerplate code.
+Things like OAuth, User Creation will be dealt with, and I will be able to get started a lot faster.</p>

 <p>The things I think are essential are:</p>

 + Easy configuration